acbsp/bonafide.guru/en/contents.rst

 His place.

-Once disciples complained to |SP| that people do not buy the Deities of Gaura-Nitay, telling them that this is an idolization.
-Srila Prabhupada smiled and said: "Just tell them: buy these *dolls* and they will bring you good luck".
+Once disciples complained to |SP| that people do not buy the Deities of Gaura-Nitay, telling them that this is an idolization. |SP|
+smiled and said: "Just tell them: buy these *dolls* and they will bring you good luck".
 Who can afford such a transcendental "familiarity", except Śrīmatī Radharani.